Ten Shots at Building AI

 One liner: Fantasy football for music

-The launch: Shared with a group of friends at MIT, great feeback so far!
+The launch: We shared with groups of friends at MIT, and got great feeback so far!
+Last I checked, we had 5 leagues live.

-Status: Blake is continuing the work, I think it's a killer project!
+Status: Blake is continuing the work, and I think it's a killer project.
+Front Row is live in Boston and coming soon to Nashville and NYC.

 Project 10: "Async Inference Co."